 It's impossible to avoid: as you age, your car insurance premiums shift.
 Generally, car insurance is more expensive for teenage drivers, as insurers consider newer drivers as more risky.

-In Connecticut, car coverage costs $9,330 annually for a 16-year-old motorist, but just $1,382 per year for a driver between 50 and 59 years of age.
+In Connecticut, auto insurance runs $9,330 annually for a 16-year-old driver, compared to $1,382 yearly for a client aged between 50 and 59.

-CONNECTICUT AUTO INSURANCE COSTS BY AGE BRACKET
+CONNECTICUT AUTO INSURANCE COSTS BY AGE

-|Age||Average Annual Premium|
+|Age||Average Annual Rate|

-CONNECTICUT AUTO INSURANCE PREMIUMS BY MARITAL STATUS
+CONNECTICUT AUTO INSURANCE COSTS BY MARITAL STATUS

 |Marital Status||Average Annual Rate|

-CONNECTICUT AUTO INSURANCE EXPENDITURES BY CREDIT SCORE
+CONNECTICUT AUTO INSURANCE PRICES BY CREDIT TIER

-|Credit Tier||Average Annual Rate|
+|Credit Tier||Average Yearly Premium|

 |Very Poor (300-579)||$2,807.72|